czbiohub-sf/tabula-muris-vignettes/data/README.md

 ## Data files for Python

-We have also made [AnnData](http://anndata.readthedocs.io/en/latest/)-formatted h5ad files for use in Python; you can download them [here](https://s3.amazonaws.com/czbiohub-tabula-muris/TabulaMuris.h5ad.zip).
-You can load them using the [Scanpy](http://scanpy.readthedocs.io/en/latest/index.html) library:
+You can download complete count files as sparse matrices using [anndata's](http://anndata.readthedocs.io) `h5ad` file format  for use in Python [here](https://s3.amazonaws.com/czbiohub-tabula-muris/TM_droplet_mat.h5ad) and [here](https://s3.amazonaws.com/czbiohub-tabula-muris/TM_facs_mat.h5ad).
+You can process the resulting `AnnData` object using, for instance, [Scanpy](http://scanpy.readthedocs.io).

 ```python
 import pandas